mhdawson/arduino-sensors/README.md

 in directories so they are re-used across sketches

-Once its suitable to re-use/use by others I'll update this readme
+Once its suitable for re-use/use by others I'll update this readme